AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/program-setup.md

 For example, a user expecting an average of 1000 page views per minute in their production environment and has four dispatcher/publishing servers in production should scale this to 250 page views per minute.
 This assumes that their staging environment consists of only a single dispatcher/publish server pair.

-Assets performance testing is done by uploading assets repeatedly during a 30 minute test period and measuring the processing time for each asset as well as various system-level metrics.
+Assets performance testing is done by uploading assets repeatedly during a 30 minute test period and measuring the processing time for each asset and various system-level metrics.

 You may have a content delivery network (CDN) such as Akamai or CloudFront in front of your production environment.
 Since [!UICONTROL Cloud Manager] tests against the staging environment directly, the KPI should reflect only the traffic expected to pass through the CDN, that is, the cache misses.
 Typically this will be a relatively small subset of the total production traffic.